-- Installing plugins that help your site perform better.
+- Install plugins that help your site perform better.

-- Identifying plugins that hurt your site so you can uninstall them.
+- Identify plugins that hurt your site so you can uninstall them.

-- Recommending well-developed plugins for common needs, such as SEO.
+- Recommend well-developed plugins for common needs, such as SEO.

-- Minimize the number of WP Crons: The WordPress Cron job is a resource intensive task that runs every single time visitors access your WordPress.
+The WordPress Cron job is a resource-intensive task that runs every single time visitors access your WordPress.
 You can greatly improve your site's performance with the advice in this article:

 To create the file: